Information cartography in association rule mining: Results and discussion

 \subsubsection{Sport dataset}

-Visualization of the metro map obtained on the basis of ARM information hidden within Sport dataset is presented in Fig.~\ref{fig:Sport}, from which it can be seen that this map consists of five metro lines.
-Each metro line refers to one of the five final metro stops (i.e. attributes 'TYPE\_INTER', 'BEV\_WATER', 'CAL\_MEDIUM', 'REST\_NO', 'FOOD\_FRUITS') selected by a linear programming algorithm.
+Visualization of the best metro map obtained on the basis of ARM information hidden within the Sport dataset is presented in Fig.~\ref{fig:Sport}, from which it can be seen that this map consists of four metro lines of length $\tau=5$.
+Each metro line describes paths from the source to one of five destination metro stops, where the particular metro stop denotes the particular psycho-physical measurement obtained by the observed athlete during a training session.

-Metro map has six interrelations, i.e. metro lines two and three are interrelated by two, three and four with one, and four and five with three connections.
-The most interrelations are induced through metro stop 'HR\_LOW' denoted as low hard rate.
-The metro line one is separable.

-\textbf{Sport story.} The aspects of stories shown by the specific metro line are straightforward.
-Therefore, here, we only describe the first one: This tells that the interval training must be performed under a high heart rate.
-Let us mention that this assertion complies strongly with the theory of sport training.
-Obviously, the other metro lines introduce demands for athletes by overcoming the easier stresses.

-In general, the goals of metro map analysis depend of the selected final metro stops.
-In line with this, a sport trainer has an opportunity to select own final metro stops instead of the linear programming, and thus obtains the full control over selecting the goals for analysis and, consequently, over the construction of a specific metro map.
+The metro map is strongly interrelated, due to several connected metro stops.
+For instance, the first three metro lines ML-1 to ML-3 describe paths from different starting metro stops toward the same destination 'FOOD\_FRUITS', reached by even the same interrelated intermediate metro stops.
+The fourth metro line, on the other hand, leads to the destination metro stop 'BEV\_WATER' from the 'WEAT\_CLOUD' starting metro stop.
+Thus, all four metro lines are interrelated by the 'DUR\_SHORT' metro stop.

+The knowledge hidden in the presented metro map complies with the theory of sport, and is typical for an amateur athlete overcoming the easier stress during training.
+Actually, the metro map describes the food and beverage needs of an athlete during the realization of sport training sessions of low intensity.
+In line with this, it holds that the lower calorie food is necessary for easier training of short duration.
+Additionally, the fitter athlete with no injuries does not need any isotonic beverage by realizing the training sessions of short duration in cloudy weather.